OpenBioML/rl-oed/README.md

 Reinforcement learning for Experimental Design

 ### Installation
-To use the package within python scropts, `ROCC` must be in PYTHONPATH.
+To use the package within python scropts, `RED` must be in PYTHONPATH.

 To add to PYTHONPATH on a bash system add the following to the ~/.bashrc file